Find your Dream Job

 I know this might not sound like solid advice, but here’s what I mean.
 Start thinking back over all the things you’ve done in life.
 Is there anything that makes you stand out that you feel like or wish you could do over and over and over again?
 What really got you excited?
 When was the very happiest time in your life?
 What were you doing?
 What made that period different?
 Have you ever wished you could be someone in particular?
 Why?
 What do they/did they do?

-If it was that it was filled with time with friends and social activities, maybe you need to start thinking less of the office job and more of the social world.
+If it was that it was filled with time spent with friends and social activities, you may need to start thinking less about the office job and more about the social world.
 Did you volunteer for some non-profit that got you all up and arms and ready to conquer the world?
-Maybe it’s not so much what you’re doing, but who you’re doing it for that would make the difference in your attitude towards employment.
+Maybe it’s not so much what you’re doing, but who you’re doing it for, that would make the difference in your attitude towards employment.

 2. Compile a List of What Makes You Happy